 I once asked a Japanese friend why azalea season wasn’t celebrated a much as the cherry blossoms, and her answer was, “Because they last too long.”
 This, however, is only a downside if you’re a haiku poet jonesing for a subtle reference to the fleeting nature of life.
 For the rest of us, hillsides paved with solid red, magenta, purple and white are eye candy of epic proportions.

 If you need more convincing, these.

-Click here for photos, info and maps to the six most amazing places to see azaleas in Tokyo.
+Click here for the six most amazing places to see azaleas in Tokyo.

 Japanese gardeners must have wizarding skills, because they can make wisteria bloom in ways that are magical.
-Here are eight places to see over-the-top wisteria in Tokyo with info & maps.
+Here are eight places to see over-the-top wisteria in Tokyo.

 Early to mid-May

 You’ve probably never heard of shibazakura, but if you visit one of the places where they plant whole landscapes of it, I can guarantee you’ll never forget it.

 This carpet o’ flowers blooms for pretty much the whole month of May, and although the areas with enough real estate to stage something like this are a little outside of Tokyo, you can easily see them in a day trip.
 Here’s where to see excellent shibazakura.